flutter/website/src/docs/cookbook/networking/update-data.md

       'title': title,
     }),
   );

   if (response.statusCode == 200) {
-    // If the server did return a 200 UPDATED response,
+    // If the server did return a 200 OK response,
     // then parse the JSON.
     return Album.fromJson(jsonDecode(response.body));
   } else {
-    // If the server did not return a 200 UPDATED response,
+    // If the server did not return a 200 OK response,
     // then throw an exception.
-    throw Exception('Failed to load album');
+    throw Exception('Failed to update album.');
   }
 }
 ```